 To put it another way, you’re being asked to decide what you’d like to get out of your investment.
 Do you want to increase the value of your investments over time, aiming for a potential profit in the future?
 Or would you rather have a regular income earlier on?

 If it's the former, you should look at growth funds; if it's the latter, it might be better to focus on income funds.
-Remember that all types of funds have their risks – as with all investments, they could go down as well as up and you may get back less than you put in.
+Remember that all types of funds have their risks – as with all investments, they could go down as well as up and any income from them is not guaranteed.
+You may get back less than you've put in.